 3. Warm & Cold Compress: Cold compresses should be done within the first two days with 10 minutes on and 45 minutes off.
 This will reduce your initial swelling.
 Warm compresses after the two days help reduce pain, drain fluids and increase blood circulation which promotes healing.
 Try this 15-20 minutes up to 3 times a day.
 There are several ways to do this.
 Purchasing Hot/Cold Gel Packs from amazon or your local pharmacy.
 Be sure to use a plastic barrier like a plastic bag to keep gel pack clean.
 OR Soak sterile gauze from the pharmacy with saline solution and microwave on a plate until warm – not hot or place in the freezer for a few minutes for cold.

 4. Avoid soaking in ANY bodies of water, such as but not limited to: lakes, rivers, hot tubs, oceans, pools and even a bath tub for at least 8 weeks.
 Showering is fine just be sure to rinse off any soap suds.
 Dry your piercing throughly after getting it wet.

 5. Do not change your jewelry sooner than suggested.
 Your piercing may not be strong enough to tolerate a new piece of jewelry.
 This does include spacers!
+I normally suggest changing your piercing to a shorter post at 6-8 weeks.
+If you still have swelling you may not be ready.
+On some oral piercings it is suggested to change your barbell/flat back in 2-3 weeks.
+I suggest waiting until your piercing is fully healed 4-5 months in average before switching to a hoop.
 Contact us if you think your piercing may be ready.